-'Peaky Blinders' season 6 – release date, plot, and everything we know so far
+'Peaky Blinders' season 6 confirmed to be the last as production begins

-By order of the Peaky Blinders, another season is coming very soon...

 What a time to be a Peaky Blinders fan.
-Season five hasn’t even hit our screens yet and there’s an official music festival and ballet on the horizon, a VR game in the works, and talk of a film and various spin-offs.
-And that’s not all.
-It looks like season six could be hitting our screens much sooner than you’d expect.
+Season five ended with a typically epic finale, we enjoyed The Legitimate Peaky Blinders Festival, a VR game is in the works, and there’s talk of a film and various spin-offs.

-Here’s everything we know about season six so far…
+Here’s everything we know about season six, which will be the show’s last, so far…

 When will season six start shooting?